 SI.
 No. Entitled Person Type of Loss Entitlement (Compensation & Assistance) Remarks and Implementation Issues the Eksonia Holder is entitled to get the compensation of the landowner as described above, subject to conversion of the Eksonia land to Myadi Patta Land, as specified by the Revenue and Disaster Management Department of Govt. of Assam.
-Solatium will be 100% on the compensation calculated as specified above.
-The land owner will also get an additional incentive of 25% on total compensation after Solatium, calculated as specified above The land value defined u/s 26 of RFCTLARR Act 2013, will also attract an amount calculated @ 12% per annum for the period commencing on and from the date of notification7 till the date of award (Ref. sub-section (3) of Section 30 of RFCTLARR Act 2013). depreciation.
-The Eksonia holder, whose Eksonia land cannot be converted to Myadi Patta Land, will be considered as Leaseholder.
-B. Loss of Structure and other immovable assets including Trees and standing crops, attached to the land Replacement value of building and other immovable property and assets attached to the land will be calculated by the competent Engineer or any other specialist in the relevant field (Ref. sub-section (1) of Section 29) Or, A few typical specifications of different categories of all possible immovable assets, attached to land may be defined.
+4. Solatium will be 100% on the compensation calculated as specified above.
+5. The land owner will also get an additional incentive of 25% on total compensation after Solatium, calculated as specified above 6.
+The land value defined u/s 26 of RFCTLARR Act 2013, will also attract an amount calculated @ 12% per annum for the period commencing on and from the date of notification till the date of award (Ref. sub-section (3) of Section 30 of RFCTLARR Act 2013).
+B. Loss of Structure and other immovable assets including Trees and standing crops, attached to the land 1.
+Replacement value of building and other immovable property and assets attached to the land will be calculated by the competent Engineer or any other specialist in the relevant field (Ref. sub-section (1) of Section 29) Or, A few typical specifications of different categories of all possible immovable assets, attached to land may be defined.
 The guidance price of these typical assets may be prepared and vetted through appropriate authority.
 The valuation of immovable assets attached to the land will be calculated on pro-rata basis of the guidance price, without depreciation, of the respective asset.
 Market Value of trees and plants attached to the land will be calculated by the experienced persons in the field of agriculture, forestry, horticulture, sericulture or any other relevant field, as the case may be (Ref. sub-section (2) of Section 29).
-Market value of standing crops damaged during the process of land acquisition will be calculated by the experienced persons in the field of agriculture derives of land acquisition will be 100% on the compensation calculated as specified above.
-The land owner will also get an additional incentive of 25% on total compensation after Solatium, calculated as specified above determined by PWD (Building) Department.
-Valuation for trees on timber value to be determined by the Forest Department; and compensation for perennial crops and fruit trees to be determined by Agricultural Department.
+3. Market value of standing crops damaged during the process of land acquisition will be calculated by the experienced persons in the field of agriculture (Ref. sub-section (3) of Section 29).
+4. Solatium will be 100% on the compensation calculated as specified above.
+5. The land owner will also get an additional incentive of 25% on total compensation after Solatium, calculated as specified above

-7General Notification to the landowners as per Section 4.4 (Step 4) of the Notification No. DA5R.80/2020/3 dt 20 Jan, 2021by the District Level Land Purchase Committee.
+7General Notification to the landowners as per Section 4.4 (Step 4) of the Notification No. DA5R.80/2020/3 dt 20 Jan, 2021by the District Level Land Purchase Committee..